 Business continuity services and planning are more critical than ever before – but what is a disaster recovery site and what features are most relevant to you?

-Why is disaster recovery an important feature in any business continuity plan?
+What is a disaster recovery site and why is disaster recovery an important feature in any business continuity plan?

 Companies use business continuity in their darkest times – disasters are rarely planned and cause significant stress and disruption to people and processes.